jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 write, ie couldn't just do if( tail(foo)) if foo could be empty but most of the time that would be correct

+### mutability problem

 Stateful controller very easy to test - only 1 function.

+Javascript provides no way to decalre an object with 'cohorts' who are allowed to change it whereas others cannot - vars may be hidden via use of scope and closures (CITE: crockford) but attributes are either mutable or immutable.

+Why this is a problem.

+-   bugs likely to be attributied to oboe because they'll be in a future *frame of execution*.
+But user error.

+Potential solutions:

+-   full functional-style immutability.
+Don't change the objects, just have a function that returns a new one with one extra property.
+    Problem - language not optimised for this.
+A lot of copying.
+Still doesn't stop callback receiver from changing the state of hte object given.
+(CITE: optimisations other languages use)
+-   immutable wrappers.
+-   defensive cloning
+-   defining getter properties

 styles of programming
 ---------------------